lboulard/debian-preseed/README.md

     - Linux Kernel image from bullseyes backports (Linux 5.18)
     - No sleep when lid close.
     - `Network Manager` for network configuration

+- Desktop machine
+    - GPT partition table and no LVM
+    - EXT2 `/boot` partition
+    - XFS root `/` partition
+    - Swap partition size as 125% of RAM size
+    - Display IP address on console
+    - Keyboard with Right Alt as Compose key
+    - Keyboard with Caps Lock as Control Key
+    - Linux Kernel image from bullseyes backports (Linux 5.18)
+    - No sleep when lid close.
+    - Frame buffer console in 1024x768 resolution and Terminus font 8x14
+    - Install default desktop of Debian 11 (Gnome 3.38)

 OpenSSH server running and root login accessible by SSH authorized key.